miguelmunnozmoya/Python_and_research/README.md

 # 4. TOC_prediction

-- Develop a regression model to predict TOC
+- Exploratory data analysis.
-- Analyze the influence of different factors on TOC content
+- Analyze the influence of different factors on TOC content.
 - Running RandomForestClassifier model to predict TOC content in soil.